Brisbane tuff

 Brisbane tuff is a type of rock, formed as a result of a volcanic eruption.
 As the name suggests, it is a type of tuff found in Brisbane, Queensland, Australia.
 It is a form of welded ignimbrite.
-Brisbane tuff comes in a variety of colours: pink, green, blue (grey) and purple.
+Brisbane tuff comes in a variety of colours: pink, green, blue-grey, yellow and purple.
 The different colours are due to the extent of oxidation of iron and manganese.

 It is often incorrectly described as porphyry.

 History

 Brisbane tuff began to be used during the period when Captain Patrick Logan was the commandant of the Moreton Bay penal colony.

 Brisbane tuff is found in various parts of Brisbane and was quarried extensively in the early history of Brisbane at the Kangaroo Point Cliffs and the (now) Windsor Town Quarry Park for use in construction of Brisbane's earliest buildings.

 Geology

 Brisbane tuff was formed by the welding and compaction of volcanic ash more than 226 million years ago.
 It displays pyroclastic flows of rock fragments deposited as the volcanic ash was forming.
 Layers of Brisbane tuff can be over 50 m thick.

 It is a form of welded ignimbrite.
 Brisbane tuff comes in a variety of colours: pink, green, blue (grey) and purple.
 The different colours are due to the extent of oxidation of iron and manganese.